eaobservatory/python-jcmt_itc_heterodyne/README.rst

 ------------

-This package contains the Python-based integration time calculator for JCMT heterodyne instruments  It is based on the original Perl HITEC software.
+This package contains the Python-based integration time calculator for JCMT heterodyne instruments.
+It is based on the original Perl HITEC software.

 Usage